-Romania: Investment plan for Transgaz approved4.
-December 2020. / SEE Energy News
+Romania: Investment plan for Transgaz approved, SEE Energy News

 The investment plan of natural gas transmission system operator Transgaz for the period 2020-2029, which envisages investments in a total value of 4.2 billion euro was approved by the National Energy Regulatory Authority (ANRE).